The B-model connection and mirror symmetry for Grassmannians: The three versions of the superpotential

+and thus each of the individual summands of $W$ in the above formula formally resembles the hyperplane class $\sigma^{\ydiagram{1}}$. \end{rem}

-We will next recall the definitions of the two earlier conjectured Landau-Ginzburg models for Grassmannians, starting with the LG-model of \cite{Rie:MSgen} followed by that of Eguchi, Hori and Xiong \cite{EHX:GravQCoh, BCKS:MSGrass}, and explain how these previous definitions relate to this new one.
+We will next recall the definitions of the two previously conjectured Landau-Ginzburg models for Grassmannians, starting with the LG~model of \cite{Rie:MSgen} followed by that of Eguchi, Hori and Xiong \cite{EHX:GravQCoh, BCKS:MSGrass}, and explain how these previous definitions relate to this new one.